nchourrout/faq-generator/README.md

 - Ensure you have Node.js and npm installed on your machine.
 - The `.env` file should never be committed to version control for security reasons.
+- You can find more details in the accompanying [blog post](https://medium.com/@nchourrout/generate-faqs-from-any-website-with-firecrawl-extract-endpoint-4608d09e694d).